-- What is the growth trend with manuscript submissions in your cohort of journals?
+- What is the growth trend for manuscript submissions in your cohort of journals?

-- Do your journals desk-reject papers at a comparable level to peers?
+- Do your journals desk-reject papers at a comparable level to your peers?

 - What types of specialist editors are prevalent in your field?

-- How do workload expectations of your editors compare to other journals?
+- How do workload expectations for your editors compare to other journals?

 - How does your retention of articles via transfer compare to other journals in your discipline?